 12- Table Life and Price

-If you are a new RMT, or an RMT student, consider the best quality portable table you can comfortably afford.
+If you are a new RMT or still studying, consider the best quality portable table you can comfortably afford.
 You will always need a back up portable table.
 As you gather your clients, then you can move up to a table with all the features you are looking for.

 As a therapist, spa, or clinic owner consult with your accountant about the depreciation and tax write off implications of your massage table investment.

-Your new table should have a lifetime of approximately (10) years under normal wear and tear conditions.
+Your new table should have a lifetime of approximately ten years under normal wear and tear conditions.

 The price you pay and the options you select can also be the decision that determines income options and long term future benefits.
-As a business owner it is always a good idea to consult with your accountant before any major investment!
-Massage tables can depreciated over time.
+As a business owner it is always a good idea to consult with your accountant before any major investment.
+Massage tables can be depreciated over time.

 Where to Buy a Treatment Table?